stitchfix/stitchfix.github.io/_posts/2015-01-27-assume-the-user-is-correct.md

 [internal-apps-post]: http://technology.stitchfix.com/blog/2014/08/27/tip-of-the-iceberg/

 We realized a key part of our success would be a good relationship with the internal users.
-We encourage them to reach out to use with any question, and created avenues for them to do so.
+We encourage them to reach out to us with any questions, and created avenues for them to do so.
 We also reach out to them when needed, too<sup><a href="#1">1</a></sup><a name="back-1"></a>.

 When the users reach out, they typically have straightforward questions, or report fairly obvious bugs.